 Superfoods refer to foods that are loaded with nutritional value and contain powerful antioxidants.
 Antioxidants fight against free radicals which cause damage to our cells.
 In other words, antioxidants help reduce the risk of common health conditions such as heart disease, diabetes, inflammatory diseases, and even cancer.
 Antioxidants boost your immune system as well as “slow” the aging process, thus being part of our anti-aging arsenal.

-Here’s our list of Top 10 super foods to consider in your diet:
+Here’s our list of the Top 10 Superfoods to consider in your diet:

 Active ingredient: Lycopene.